 You are required to make at the beginning of the course arrangements satisfactory to the University for the payment of your fees.
 In the absence, (for each year of your course), of either: financial support via Student Finance England, Wales, Northern Ireland or SAAS or an official letter from an employer or a sponsor indicating responsibility for the payment of your fees in full or part (please see Data Protection statement for disclosures); or a completed discount application form; you will be invoiced by the University for the full amount or remaining portion of your fees for each year of the course.
-It is your responsibility to ensure that where applicable, a copy of the appropriate funding documentation as referred to above, is submitted to the Tuition Fee Team at enrolment or as soon as possible thereafter.
+It is your responsibility to ensure that where applicable, a copy of the appropriate funding documentation as referred to above, is submitted to the Student Fees and Funding Team at enrolment or as soon as possible thereafter.

 If you are self-funding and have to pay your own fees, payment can be made in the following ways:

 If you are being sponsored, perhaps by your employer, you will need to provide written confirmation to the University.
 The confirmation is required to be on your sponsor’s official letter headed paper and must include their invoice address, your UCLan ID number, your full name, the title of your programme and the maximum amount that they will pay.
 Failure to provide this information will result in you being invoiced for the full cost of your fees.